redBorder/redborder-documentation/docs/manager/redborder_basics/ch3_web_platform.md

     The management web will not work if attempted to be accessed through an unencrypted web (http).

-Upon accessing RedBorder, the user is presented with a dashboard displaying various metrics and data about the status of sensors, domains, etc., or the location of sensors if configured.
+Upon accessing Redborder, the user is presented with a dashboard displaying various metrics and data about the status of sensors, domains, etc., or the location of sensors if configured.

 This home screen is fully customizable.
 The user can create as many dashboards per profile as deemed necessary.
 (1) { .annotate }